TheOnionJr/forum/README.md

 			databaseWithData.sql for database with test-data.
 				Credentials for existing users can be found in testUserCreds.txt if you want to log in as an admin or pre-existing user.

+If you encounter any issues, you can send an e-mail to:
+	Tobias Moe: tobiasmo@stud.ntnu.no